-Merge Sort in C – Program with Example and Complexity
+Merge Sort in C – Algorithm, Program, and Complexity

-Merge sort is a classic divide and conquer sorting algorithm.
-It splits an array in half, recursively sorts each half, then merges the two sorted halves back together.
-Unlike bubble sort or insertion sort, merge sort guarantees O(n log n) performance in all cases — best, average, and worst.
+Merge sort in C is a classic divide-and-conquer sorting algorithm that guarantees O(n log n) time in all cases.
+It splits an array into halves, recursively sorts each half, then merges the sorted halves back together.
+Unlike bubble sort or insertion sort, merge sort never degrades to O(n²) — making it the preferred choice when worst-case performance matters.

 How Merge Sort Works — Step by Step